Bible Study for Fear: What the Bible's 'Fear Not' Passages Actually Mean

 Fear tends to grow in proportion to how long you look at the threat rather than the one who told you to come.
 This does not mean ignoring real danger.
 It means keeping the primary focus on the one who called you, whose capacity is not affected by wind and waves.

-Study question: What would it look like to shift where you are looking without pretending the storm is not there?
+Study question: Where are you currently looking at "the wind and the waves" more than at Jesus?
+What would it look like to shift where you are looking without pretending the storm is not there?

 A 7-Day Bible Study Plan for Fear